-The Jackson settlement.
-Every other settlement and even the military relies of scavenging for supplies, and they can't exactly scavenge forever (the quarantine zones are even slowly collapsing).
-However, the Jackson settlement had learned how to be self-efficient, having its own livestock and even horses to use as transportation.
-When Joel and Ellie get there, they're in the process of getting electrics running in the power plant - and they succeed.
+- The Jackson settlement.
+Every other settlement and even the military relies on scavenging for supplies, and they can't exactly scavenge forever (the quarantine zones are even slowly collapsing).
+However, the Jackson settlement had learned how to be self-sufficient, having its own livestock and even horses to use as transport.
+When Joel and Ellie get there, they're in the process of getting electricity running in the power plant - and they succeed.
 You are even treated to a nice overhead view of the settlement later on, with lights running proudly.

 Tommy: We ain't back in Boston.
 You lay your hands on me again and it won't end well for you.

 - For his part, Joel looks he's all set to pummel him anyway before the alarm sounds, signaling a bandit attack.
 Their differences are forgotten, and Tommy tells Joel to "do his thing".
 He does.